 Rybelsus is the brand name for a new oral medication used in the treatment of type 2 diabetes.
-The generic name is Semaglutide and this is the same molecule that has been previously only been available as an injection called Ozempic.
+The generic name is Semaglutide and this is the same molecule that has been previously only been available as a once weekly injection called Ozempic.

 Ozempic and Victoza (Liraglutide) are small proteins called peptides and normally these are broken down in the gut and no longer work.
 The major innovation with Rybelsus is the engineering to allow it to be taken orally, not be broken down and yet still be effective.

-To read more about Ozemepic please see the following blog post What is Ozempic and how does it does it work.
+To read more about Ozempic please see the following blog post What is Ozempic and how does it does it work.

 Rybelsus comes in three different dosages;

 The starting dose of Rybelsus is 3mg once daily for the first month (30 days).
 After this time, and if the person is able to tolerate the medication, the dose should be increased to 7mg daily.